rbultman/pico-notes/README.md

 ### Windows Toolchain
 - Follow the instructions from Chapter 9 of https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf
 - When building, the speed is 1/10 to 1/1000 that of the WSL toolchain.

+## Other notes
+- The system clock defaults to 125 MHz.